10 Analytics and Tracking Mistakes That Lead to Bad Decisions

 Google Analytics 4 is the standard analytics platform for website and app measurement in 2026, yet many Singapore businesses either have not migrated from outdated setups, have a basic GA4 installation with default settings only, or have no analytics setup at all.
 A default GA4 installation captures basic page view data but misses most of the insights that actually matter for marketing decision-making.

 Without a properly configured GA4 setup, you are flying blind.
 You cannot see which marketing channels drive the most valuable traffic, how visitors navigate your site, where they drop off in your funnel, or what actions lead to conversions.
-The data exists, but you are not capturing it.

 2. Not Tracking Conversions

 This is perhaps the most damaging analytics mistake: not tracking the actions that matter most.
 Many Singapore businesses have analytics installed but only track page views.
 They cannot tell you how many leads their website generated last month, how many quote requests came from Google Ads versus Facebook, or what the conversion rate of their landing pages is.
-Without conversion tracking, marketing performance evaluation is reduced to guesswork.

 Conversion tracking is the bridge between marketing activity and business outcomes.
-Without it, you cannot calculate return on investment, identify your best-performing channels, or optimise your campaigns for the actions that actually drive revenue.
+Without it, you cannot calculate return on investment, identify your best-performing channels or optimise your campaigns for the actions that actually drive revenue.

 3. Ignoring UTM Parameters

-UTM parameters are tags added to URLs that tell your analytics platform exactly where traffic comes from, which campaign it belongs to, and what prompted the click.
+UTM parameters are tags added to URLs that tell your analytics platform exactly where traffic comes from, which campaign it belongs to and what prompted the click.
 Without UTM parameters, a significant portion of your traffic is attributed to vague categories like “direct” or “referral,” making it impossible to evaluate individual campaign performance.

 This mistake is especially prevalent in social media and email marketing, where links shared without UTM parameters get lumped into generic traffic categories.
 You might be running five different email campaigns, but without UTM tags, GA4 shows them all as a single “email” source with no way to compare performance.